Program

 12:30 - 13:30: Lunch

-Analysis of single cell data (theory, research examples and practice)
+Analysis of single cell data (theory, research examples and practice) – Chair: Pierre Boudinot (INRAE, France)

 13:30 - 14:00: Which cell types do I have in my sample?
 Using single cell sequencing to assess and compare cell composition in tissue and organoids - Ole Madsen (WUR, Netherlands)

-• Session 6: Single-cell data analysis: organoids vs. tissues) (WU)
+14:00 - 17:00: Practical session - Session 6: Single-cell data analysis: organoids vs. tissues (WUR)

 Day 4, Thursday, February 6

-In vitro vs. in vivo G2P research and the links to industry
+In vitro vs. in vivo G2P research and the links to industry - Chair: Huaijun Zhou (UC-Davis, USA)

 9:00 - 9:30: Genome-edited mammals as part of the H2020 RUMIGEN project and as a tool for studying G2P in farm animals - Eric Pailhoux (INRAE, France)